JetBrains/kotlin-web-site/pages/user-groups/support-other.md

 ---
 type: doc
 layout: groups
-title: "Support and Guidelines"
+title: "Support for other user groups"
 ---

-# Support for KUGs from JetBrains
+# Support for other user groups

 ## Support for KUGs from JetBrains

 Active KUGs hosting at least 1 meetup in 4 months can apply for the community support program which includes:

-* official KUG listing on [kotlinlang.org](./user-group-list.html);
+* official KUG listing on kotlinlang.org;
 * a free account at KUG Pro network on [meetup.com](https://meetup.com);
 * free licenses for JetBrains products to raffle off at the meetups;
 * access to the speaker’s directory with booking access;
-* promotion of hosted events on the official [kotlinlang.org](./user-group-list.html) web site;
+* promotion of hosted events on the official [kotlinlang.org](https://kotlinlang.org/community/events.html) web site;
 * priority access and discounts to Kotlin events and campaigns

 ## Support from JetBrains for all tech communities

 If you organize any other tech community you can apply for support as well.

-* If you organize any other tech community you can apply for support as well. free JetBrains licenses to raffle of at the meetup;
+* free JetBrains licenses to raffle of at the meetup;
 * access to the speakers’ directory;
-* promotion of hosted events on the official [kotlinlang.org](./user-group-list.html) web site in case if the events are focused on Kotlin or feature Kotlin talks;
+* promotion of hosted events on the official [kotlinlang.org](https://kotlinlang.org/community/events.html) web site in case if the events are focused on Kotlin or feature Kotlin talks;
 * receiving latest news and announcements about official Kotlin events and campaigns

 # Guidelines

 ## How KUG is different from other communities?

 Kotlin User Group or KUG is a community of people and a place to share your Kotlin programming experience.
 To get named KUG, the community should have some features: